Winter can be long if you don't get outside. Learn a new outdoor activity so you don't spend five months of the year vegging out in front of Netflix.

 EC Insider Tip: I find that a fresh snow is the best classic- ski experience.

 Speaking of 'ice-skating' like motions, how about actually ice skating?
 There are many places in Eau Claire to skate.
-Skate indoors at Hobbs Ice Arena or outdoors in the new year at area parks and schools.
+Skate indoors at Hobbs Ice Arena or outdoors at area parks and schools.
 Eau Claire Parks & Rec and Volume One magazine even hosts "Winter After Hours" starting in the new year at Boyd Park in the Eastside Hill neighborhood where you can try your ice skating skills out or just warm up by the fire.

 Get Yourself to a Gym